 Senior Vice President at Nathan Associates, Inc

-Michael J Dansky, senior vice president at Nathan Associates, Inc, has more than 30 years’ experience in IP strategy, valuation and transactions which have arisen from or been central to dispute resolution.
-He has assessed, valued, commercialised, licensed and sold IP portfolios in a wide range of industries and in many technical disciplines.
-As an expert retained in many IP and transactional litigation matters during his 30-plus-year career, he has significant experience with patents, copyright, know-how and trade secrets, as well as accounting and finance.
-He has testified in state, federal and bankruptcy courts, before federal administrative agencies and in arbitrations on issues involving the valuation of intellectual property, quantum of damages, accounting and financial issues, asset valuation and transactional matters, including the interpretation of contracts and licences.
+Michael J Dansky, senior vice president at Nathan Associates, Inc, has more than 35 years’ experience in dispute resolution involving IP assets, valuation and transactions.
+Further, he has assessed, valued, commercialised, licensed and sold IP portfolios in a wide range of industries and in many technical disciplines.
+As an expert retained in many high stakes IP and transactional litigation matters during his 35-plus-year career, he has significant testimony experience involving patents, copyright, know-how and trade secrets, as well as in accounting and finance.
+He has testified in state, federal and bankruptcy courts, before federal administrative agencies and in arbitrations on issues involving the valuation of intellectual property, quantum of damages, accounting and financial issues, asset valuation and a range of transactional matters, including the interpretation of contracts and licences.

 Mr Dansky is an internationally recognised IP licensing and valuation expert, having run licensing and IP businesses at multiple large corporations and managed the litigation process in US and international disputes.
 In addition to negotiating and executing transactions and drafting many licensing and related agreements, he has performed due diligence for buyers, sellers and financing entities for a number of significant transactions.
 He has noteworthy experience in troubled company and bankruptcy situations.